danielbush/jsutils/README.md

   * a stack: a weird thing that I haven't found a use for
   * and callbacks, a simple idea which allows you to call a callback even if it hasn't been defined yet
-* TODO possibly looking at adding:
-  * a trie
-  * a trie

 list-tree2
 ----------